enwi/node-red-contrib-ecoflow-http-api/README.md

 A Node Red module that allows to use the offical Ecoflow HTTP API to read data from various supported Ecoflow devices.

+Big thanks to [@rustyy](https://github.com/rustyy/ecoflow-api) for providing an easy to use javascript library which makes the implementation of the interactions way easier.

 At the moment the following functions are supported:
 - [List devices](#query-the-device-list)
 - [Query all data of a device](#query-all-data-of-a-device)
 - [Generic set of data of a device](#set-a-specific-datapoint)
 - [Query for the user specific MQTT parameters](#query-mqtt-configuration-parameter)

+It also has a specific node for the following device types, to make interaction with the functions of these easier (see the documentation of the nodes for more information):
+- PowerStream

 ## Supported device types